Governor Schwarzeneggers’ hydrogen highway Vision 2010

-In 1999 Gray Davis formed the California Fuel Cell Partnership (CaFCP) to help advance full cell powered vehicles.
-The original eight members were; Fuel cell manufacturer Ballard Power Systems (Ford and Daimler Chrysler currently own 35% of BPS), Daimler Chrysler and Ford Motor Company, Energy Providers (previously called oil companies) BP, Shell Hydrogen, Chevron Texaco and two government agencies, California Air Resources Board and California Energy Commission.
+In 1999 Gray Davis formed the California Fuel Cell Partnership (CaFCP) to help advance fuel-cell powered vehicles.
+The original eight members were, Fuel cell manufacturer Ballard Power Systems (Ford and Daimler Chrysler currently own 35% of BPS), Daimler Chrysler and Ford Motor Company, Energy Providers (previously called oil companies) BP, Shell Hydrogen, Chevron Texaco along with two government agencies, California Air Resources Board, and California Energy Commission.

 CaFCP has a budget of $2,000,000 each year, coming from the private investment of each of the current 30 members.

 According to CaFCP, the goals of the organization are;

 CaFCP’s primary goal seems to be the commercialization and public awareness of hydrogen vehicles, while the Hydrogen highway provides the infrastructure for these vehicles.